From the first pages of Scripture to the last, our Lord reveals himself as God who speaks. He speaks when he will, to whom he chooses. It is his way.

 . . . . . . .

-At a moment I don’t recall, the Spirit of God began to highlight the “God who …” phrases in Scripture.
-And I began to see: Again and again, such phrases reveal God’s works.
-But as we respond to our Lord deep within, receiving what he communicates Spirit-to-spirit, those phrases also reveal his ways.
+Again and again, the “God who …” phrases in Scripture reveal God’s works.
+As we respond to our Lord deep within, receiving what he communicates Spirit-to-spirit, those phrases also reveal his ways.